MSU students describe confusion and chaos after mass shooting prompted a shelter-in-place order and an hours-long manhunt

 Desperate for information on the violence erupting on his campus, freshman Gabe Treutel told CNN he and his roommates started listening to scanners online and barricaded their door to protect themselves.
 After his dorm was deemed safe by authorities, he saw students rush out the entrance.

-The uncertainty surrounding the shooting subsided when police lifted a shelter-in-place order early Tuesday morning.
+The uncertainty and fear eventually subsided when police lifted a shelter-in-place order early Tuesday morning.

-Police have not identified a possible motive for the shooting.
-They said the suspect was a 43-year-old man who wasn't affiliated with the university.

 The response to the shooting was a "monumental task," according to the university's Vice President for Public Safety and Chief of Police Marlon Lynch.